Smithay/smithay.github.io/content/wayland-rs-v0.20.markdown

 The convenience is that `Implementation<Meta, Msg>` is automatically implemented for all type that implement `FnMut(Msg, Meta)`.
-As such, you can easily provide closures as implementations, with all the ergonomics of capturing values and code compacity that implies.
+As such, you can easily provide closures as implementations, with all the ergonomics of capturing values and code terseness that implies.
 The only catch being that the implementations must be `'static`, so you'll need to rely on `Arc` or `Rc` to share data.
 The runtime cost implied should be negligible however, the wayland protocol part should hardly be a bottleneck for any application.

-There are also two ways to implement an object, the default one requiring from the implementation to be `Send`, and a secondary one that relaxes this requirement provided you provide a token that proves you are doing it from the same thread as the one on which the implementation will be invoked.
+There are also two ways to implement an object, the default one requiring the implementation type to be `Send`, and a secondary one that relaxes this requirement provided you provide a token that proves you are doing it from the same thread as the one on which the implementation will be invoked.